 After I got the feedback from my tutor Diana during the Intervention Showcase, I went to the Playground of CSM, Dover Street Market, Harrods, and Selfridges to look for my target consumers to ask them questions.

-After the interview with my target consumers, I did some online research to find the data regarding to the fashion consumption of the young consumers in China.
+After the interview with my target consumers and stakeholders, I did some online research to find the data regarding to the fashion consumption of the young consumers in China.

 Among top 8 scenes and styles concerned by users of 2015 iFashion, “How to wear good fashion looks” was ranking the first, showing that most of the Chinese women don’t have their own understanding of fashion concept, but eager to study and explore.
 Meanwhile, data of iFashion platform have also shown that many Chinese young ladies during the recent years have attempted to pursue the unique personalities of original designer brands, aiming at demonstrating their personal styles based on their looks.
 In my opinion, Chinese local fashion designers are in great demand of looking for the creative form of transmission to convey their own design inspiration, ideas, stories and brand cultures to the targeted consumers.